 Since 2007, the DAM Prize for Architecture has been awarded annually to outstanding buildings in Germany.
-In 2020, the prize will be awarded by the German Architecture Museum (DAM) for the fourth time – in close cooperation with JUNG as a cooperation partner – in a staggered jury procedure.
+In 2021, the prize will be awarded by the German Architecture Museum (DAM) for the fifth time – in close cooperation with JUNG as a cooperation partner – in a staggered jury procedure.

 Young architectural practices do not have an easy time of it but that does not reflect the quality of their work.
 And this is demonstrated by the results of max40, the BDA Architecture Prize for young architects.

 Above all in the Rhineland in Central Germany, Krefeld native Heinz Bienefeld (1926–1995) designed and realized numerous ecclesiastical buildings and residential buildings over a period spanning some 40 years.
 It is not easy to categorize the style of his architecture, which alternates between the classicism of a Palladio and the contemporary modern.